-- File a claim with the Virginia Employment Commission. - · Have earned sufficient wages from employers who are subject to the Virginia Unemployment Compensation Act or any other State within your Base Period. - Must be unemployed through no fault of your own. - Must be able and available for work and making an active search for work. - Continue to report as instructed by the Virginia Employment Commission.
+- File a claim with the Virginia Employment Commission. - Have earned sufficient wages from employers who are subject to the Virginia Unemployment Compensation Act or any other State within your Base Period. - Must be unemployed through no fault of your own. - Must be able and available for work and actively searching for work. - Continue to report as instructed by the Virginia Employment Commission.

-You cannot be paid unemployment benefits until you have filed your claim and have met all of the eligibility requirements.
-To speed payment of benefits, you should file your claim as soon as you become unemployed or your hours are reduced.
-If you have any questions about your rights and responsibilities under the Virginia Unemployment Compensation Act, visit our website, or call our Customer Contact Center at 1-866-832-2363.
+You cannot be paid unemployment benefits until you have filed your claim and have met all eligibility requirements.
+You should file your claim as soon as you become unemployed, or your hours are reduced.
+If you have any questions about your rights and responsibilities under the Virginia Unemployment Compensation Act, visit website www.vec.virginia.gov or call our Customer Contact Center at 1-866-832-2363.